johnedquinn/sequence-align/README.md

 # Sequence Align

 ## Description
 Project to perform sequence alignment of short DNA sequences of Anopheles Gambiae (common mosquito).
 This implementation leverages distributed computing through the HTCondor and Work Queue systems to drastically improve the computational runtime.
-The tool utilized to compute scores of DNA comparisos is `swaligntool`, installed below.
+The tool utilized to compute scores of DNA comparisons is `swaligntool`, installed below.

 ## Installation
 - This program requires Python 3.
 The machine tested uses Python 3.6.8.